Along the Gulf of Guinea lies the beautiful West African country of Ghana. Its culture and traditions are rich and vibrant.

 An entire family shares any loss of honor, which makes the culture a collective one.
-In order to protect this sense of “face,” there is a need to maintain harmony.
-People behave with decorum to ensure that they do not cause embarrassment to others.
+Protecting this sense of “face” requires harmony.
+People behave with decorum to ensure they don’t cause embarrassment to others.

 Everything is shared — even food, no matter how small the amount.

-If a Ghanaian is interrupted while eating, he invites the other to join him.
+If a Ghanaian gets interrupted while eating, he invites the other to join him.
 Depending on the level of familiarity, the person may wash his hands and join in.
-If the relationship is casual, the other person will politely decline.
+If the relationship is casual, it is tradition for the other person to politely decline.